 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 One of the secrets that makes this easy, soft gingerbread cookie recipe so tender is rolling the dough thick, between 1/4 inch and 1/2 inch.
 The other is not to overbake them.
 Overbaking will cause them to become too crisp.

 It's also important to store the cookies properly.
-Add a piece of white bread to the cookie tin, and that will keep your gingerbread cookies soft and fresh for up to 1 week.
+Add a piece of white bread to the cookie tin to keep your gingerbread cookies soft and fresh for up to one week.